 The District is committed to ensuring that all foods and beverages available to students on the school campus\ during the school day\ support healthy eating.
 (School Day - midnight the night before to 30 minutes after the end of the instructional day).
 The foods and beverages sold and served outside of the school meal programs (i.e., "competitive" foods and beverages) will meet the USDA Smart Snacks in School nutrition standards, at a minimum.
 Smart Snacks aim to improve student health and well-being, increase consumption of healthful foods during the school day, and create an environment that reinforces the development of healthy eating habits.
-A summary of the standards and information are available at:
+The Alliance for a Healthier Generation provides a set of tools to assist with implementation of Smart Snacks available Healthier Generation.